-The following is a repost from International Women’s Day, 2019, modified for 2020.
+The following is a repost (from my former blog site), originally posted on International Women’s Day, 2019, modified for 2020.

 Today’s blog post is a very special and heartfelt message in praise of women around the world.
 Mother, daughter, sister, aunt, niece, friend, colleague or stranger.
 I want you to know that I love you immeasurably, not just on this day, but every day that I live and breathe.
 Life, in fact, would not be possible, if not for you.

 It’s highly likely that I will be called in for a “Man Card” Revocation hearing after this post but hey, I don’t care.
 Today is spent in complete devotion to all of you.
 You… powerful, talented, intelligent and beautiful women around the world, as we celebrate National Women’s Month and International Women’s Day.
 I especially love this year’s theme: “I am Generation Equality: Realizing Women’s Rights”